How to Tell if Your Thermostat Needs to Be Replaced

 - Check thermostat location: The location of your thermostat can affect how it functions.
 A thermostat in direct sunlight, for example, will sense warmer temperatures and will respond as if the indoor temperature is hotter than it actually is.
 Large holes or openings behind thermostats could also cause inaccurate temperature readings.
 Make sure the thermostat is mounted in a position where it isn’t too hot or too cold.

-Our goal is to help educate our customers about Plumbing, HVACR, Fire Protection, and Alarm Systems in Mechanical, Commercial, and Residential settings.
-For more information on thermostat replacement and how to tell if you need a new thermostat, or to view projects we’ve worked on, visit our website!
+Our goal is to help educate our customers about Plumbing, HVAC, Fire Protection, and Alarm Systems in Mechanical, Commercial, and Residential settings.
+For more information on thermostat replacement and how to tell if you need a new thermostat, contact us below!